chetanbasuray/simplifymylife-blog/content/posts/electricity-contracts-germany.md

   <footer>— Simplify My Life utilities motto</footer>
 </blockquote>

-### Embed the CHECK24 electricity comparison calculator
+### Compare tariffs with the CHECK24 calculator

 Use the widget below to jump straight into the affiliate-powered calculator.
-It opens the official CHECK24 flow and routes your session to the electricity comparison you need for Germany.
+It opens the official CHECK24 flow, keeps the interface in German for compliance, and routes your session to the electricity comparison you need for Germany.
+Keep this page open in another tab so you can reference the explanations while you enter your details.

 <div class="comparison-widget">
   <iframe